dadavidson/dadavidson.github.io/_posts/2022-06-19-overthewire-natas-0-5.md

 <p style="text-align:center;"><img src="https://i.imgur.com/CMSnafO.jpg" width=500></p>

-This set of challenges or *"wargames"* is called [Natas](https://overthewire.org/wargames/natas/).
+This set of challenges or *Wargames* is called [Natas](https://overthewire.org/wargames/natas/).
 Natas teaches the basics of serverside web-security.
 Here is my walkthrough of each level.
 If you would like to jump to specific level then each level with be accompanied with the username and password.
 I will be appending consecutive levels as I have to time to post.
 Enjoy!

 ## Natas 0